NateWr/pkp-docs/schema/index.md

 Further details in the [API Documentation](https://docs.pkp.sfu.ca/dev/api/ojs/dev).

-## SettingsContainer for Forms and Tabs
+## Vue.js container component for Forms and Tabs

-Vue.js has strict rules on how to update values in a component.
-These rules ensure that Vue can observe changes to the data and re-render whenever it is changed.
-Due to this, data management is pushed "up" to the root component.

-This usually means an app-level component acts as the conductor of any changes to state on the page.
-Sometimes a state-management library like Vuex is used.
-To get the tabs and forms going, I only needed a very light state-management layer.
-For that reason, I created a Vue component, `SettingsContainer`, that manages forms.
-It simply listens to three update events from forms and updates the data when requested.

-In the future, we will need to explore more wide-ranging solutions to this, alongside issues like how we split code -- especially when we look at the workflow.
-These are big discussions that I felt would unnecessarily delay this merge.
-For now, `SettingsContainer` is a lightweight solution that allows all the different parts we need to work alongside each other.

-To get a form onto the page, we pass the form data into a settings component.
+To get a form onto the page, we pass the form data into a `Container` component, which can manage data for multiple forms.

 In the example below, we create our form and prepare our template data:

 ```
 import('lib.pkp.components.forms.context.PKPContactForm');